VolleyballPlayer/design-patterns/README.md

 pytest
 ```

-Conventionally, name of the test script should be defined by adding test_ prefix to script name it is testing.
-The name of the test itself should also start with test_ prefix such that test can be identified.
-Each test script starts with a class whose name starts with Test.
-Tests names follow convention: test_StateUnderTest_ExpectedBehaviour e.g. test_IsPackageBuilt_True()
+Conventionally, the name of the test script should be defined by adding *test_* prefix to script name it is testing.
+The name of the test itself should also start with *test_* prefix such that test can be identified.
+Each test script starts with a class whose name starts with *Test*.
+Test names follow convention: *test_StateUnderTest_ExpectedBehaviour* e.g. *test_IsPackageBuilt_True()*

 #### Build documentation